bcgov/Mautic-Subscription-App/README.md

 For the test and prod namespaces, one keycloak client for each of the namespaces must be created.
 Ex// `mautic-subscription-test` and `mautic-subscription-prod`

-A keycloak client should be created with the following properties:
+Keycloak clients for the test and prod environments should be created with the following properties:
 ```
 Client-ID: [client-id-name]
 Enabled: On